Metromover

-Metromover is a fare-free automated people mover system operated by Miami-Dade Transit in Miami, Florida, United States.
+The Metromover is a fare-free automated people mover system operated by Miami-Dade Transit in Miami, Florida, United States.
 Metromover serves the Downtown Miami, Brickell, Park West and Arts & Entertainment District neighborhoods.
 Metromover connects directly with Metrorail at Government Center and Brickell stations.
 It also connects to Metrobus with dedicated bus loops at Government Center and Adrienne Arsht Center station.
 It originally began service to the Downtown/Inner Loop on April 17, 1986, and was later expanded with the Omni and Brickell Loop extensions on May 26, 1994.